vpdb/ips4-application/README.md

 This allows VPDB to include IPS user IDs whenever user data is returned so the IPS app can identify the user and render the widgets accordingly.

-At IPS, we obviously want to include VPDB-related data in the user's activity stream.
-This can be done through the [StreamItems Extension](https://invisioncommunity.com/developers/docs/development/extensions/corestreamitems-r161/), which allows to include extra items to stream results.

 Feature Set:

 - [X] Identify and link IPS users based on VPDB data
 - [X] Login at VPDB through IPS
 - [ ] Login at IPS through VPDB

+### Activity Streams

+At IPS, we obviously want to include VPDB-related data in the user's activity stream.
+This can be done through the [StreamItems Extension](https://invisioncommunity.com/developers/docs/development/extensions/corestreamitems-r161/), which allows to include extra items to stream results.

+We do this by not including local releases in IPS' search index but fetching them directly through the API.

 - [ ] List VPDB data in the user's activity stream
 - [ ] Display VPDB stats in user's info popup
 - [ ] Get notified when a followed user creates content at VPDB

+Note that these extra items are only fetched when IPS knows the last date to fetch, meaning that a user with no activity won't get any VPDB data displayed, even if there is some.

 ### Comments